Crazytieguy/one-billion-row-challenge/README.md

 # One Billion Row Challenge

 My solution to the [one billion row challenge](https://github.com/gunnarmorling/1brc).
-I wanted to see what the performance would be with mostly idiomatic use of popular crates and some light optimization.

-I'm a bit disappointed with `par_split`, as it seems to only use up two of my cores.
-Overall time is ~18 seconds.
+On my 16GB RAM laptop reading the file normally turns out to be more performant than memory mapping, and I'm able to basically just be limited by my disk speed (~5 seconds).